antonioqfel/todo-list-project/README.md

 # todo-list-project
-Little todo list project using jQuery anc CSS
+Little todo list project using jQuery anc CSS.
+User can add or remove todos from the list.